datumnova/duckdb_onelake/README.md

 - Set a default lakehouse for queries as a schema.
 - Query Delta Lake tables stored in OneLake lakehouses with SQL syntax.

+### Current Limitations

+- The Extension only works with normal Lakehouses, schema enabled Lakehouses fail to attach due to the Fabric API limitation [More here](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-schemas#public-preview-limitations)

 ## Running the extension

 # Prerequisites